HostHorde Review

 No crossplay support.
 Bedrock/Java bridging via Geyser is not a supported configuration.

-US-only locations.
-US East and US West only.
-For any player based in Europe, Asia, or Oceania, latency will be bad, and there's no way to improve it at HostHorde.
+Two locations only.
+Atlanta covers North America and Amsterdam covers Europe.
+For players based in Asia, Oceania, or South America, latency will be bad, and there's no way to improve it at HostHorde.

-If any of those is a feature you'll want within six months of starting your server, HostHorde will force you to migrate.
-The $2.00/month savings disappear quickly if you're moving providers.
+If any of those is a constraint you'll hit within six months of starting your server, HostHorde will force you to migrate, and the flat-pricing convenience disappears quickly if you're moving providers.

 Pricing Analysis